 Presently, I am the security head of a thermal power plant near Delhi.
 I joined the Indian Navy in 2007 through CDS Exam as a permanent commission officer and after my commissioning went for the Marcos (Marine Commandos) course where every day long runs became an indispensable part of my life.
 Before that I did a diving course in the Navy, which also included a lot of running and swimming.
 However, due to being seasick, I was not comfortable on board ships while sailing at sea and therefore switched over to corporate life in 2012.
+I am also a Security Activist working towards the better living standards of the private Security Guards who mostly live in poor condition despite doing such a tough duty.

 What motivated you to run?